matheuristic/plan9port-config/README.md

 - `lw`: List Acme windows (including window ID, whether the window is a directory window, and if the window is dirty).
 A fancier version of running the `Edit X` Sam command.
+- `mdlink`: Convert URL to Markdown link labeled with its page title.
 - `mdpv`: Preview current Acme window Markdown file in a browser.
 - `mvto`: Rename current Acme window file, and updates the tag after.
   Uses `git mv` if the file part of a Git repository, `mv` otherwise.